vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 I then went to Trader Joe's where I checked out at 4:17 PM.

 I then went to Udupi Palace and got a spinach masala dosa for takeout.

+## Thursday September 17

+In the late evening, I went to downtown Berkeley and got a spinach masala dosa from Udupi Palace.
+I left my home around 7:15 PM, but came back for something.
+I reached the restaurant around 7:42 PM.